Elumichai Oorugai

 Serving Suggestions

-This instant lemon pickle tastes great when served on the side with South Indian curd rice.
-It can be served with the humble combination of sambar rice, rasam rice, or any other South Indian or North Indian meals.
+It can be served with the humble combination of sambar rice, rasam rice, or any other South Indian or North Indian meal.

 It also tastes great when served with tawa paratha or stuffed parathas for breakfast.

-Storing Suggestions
+Storage Suggestions

-Elumichai Oorugai will last in the refrigerator for about 2 months, but I prefer to make it in small quantity that gets over in a month.
-It tastes great when prepared fresh.
-Make sure you store it in a clean and dry glass bottle.
+Elumichai Oorugai will last in the refrigerator for about 2 months, but I prefer to make it in a small quantity that gets over in a month.

-Use a clean and dry spoon to take out the pickle from the container and close the lid tightly after every use.
+Use a clean and dry spoon to take out the pickle from the container, and close the lid tightly after every use.

 You Might Also Like